BelledonneCommunications/linphone-android/README.md

 2. In Android-studio go to Run->Edit Configurations->Debugger.

-3. Select 'Dual' or 'Native' and add the path to linphone-sdk libraries.
+3. Select 'Dual' or 'Native' and add the path to linphone-sdk debug libraries (build/libs-debug/ for example).

 4. Open native file and put your breakpoint on it.